Complete cotorsion pairs in exact categories: Introduction

 \section{Introduction}

-Ever since L. Salce introduced the notion of a cotorsion pair in the late 1970's \cite{Salce}, the significance of complete cotorsion pairs (see Definition 3.1 for precise description) has been widely understood in approximation theory of modules \cite{Gobel/Trlifaj}, especially in the proof of Flat Cover Conjecture \cite{BBE}.
-The study of complete cotorsion pairs in exact categories starts from the discovery of a wonderful relationship between them and the Quillen model structures on exact categories by M. Hovey \cite{Hovey02}, see also \cite{Beligiannis/Reiten07, Gillespie11}.
+Ever since Salce introduced the notion of a cotorsion pair in the late 1970's \cite{Salce}, the significance of complete cotorsion pairs has been widely understood in approximation theory \cite{Gobel/Trlifaj}, especially in the proof of the flat cover conjecture \cite{BBE}.

-One fundamental result on complete cotorsion pairs of modules is due to Eklof and Trlifaj: any cotorsion pair cogenerated by a set of modules is complete \cite{ET}, which is a generalization of a corresponding result of G\"obel and Shelah on abelian groups in \cite{Gobel/Shelah}.
-In \cite{Hovey02}, M. Hovey extended this result to Grothendieck categories, and in \cite{Saorin/Stovicek}, Saor\'in and \v{S}\v{t}ov\'{i}\v{c}ek generalized it further to exact categories with ``nice" properties (see Definition 2.6 of \cite{Saorin/Stovicek}).
+One fundamental result on completeness of cotorsion pairs is due to Eklof and Trlifaj, they proved that any cotorsion pair cogenerated by a set of modules is complete \cite{ET}, which is a generalization of the corresponding result of G\"obel and Shelah on abelian groups in \cite{Gobel/Shelah}.
+Hovey extended this result to Grothendieck categories \cite{Hovey02}, and later, Saor\'in and \v{S}\v{t}ov\'{i}\v{c}ek generalized it further to their efficient exact categories \cite{Saorin/Stovicek}.